The list of the english articles

 The real name of "Afro Buddha" is "Goko Shii Amidabutsu.（五劫思惟阿弥陀仏）" It means that a Buddha meditates forever.
 In this artile, you can learn the reason of its hair style and its features, souvenirs and so on.

-Goshichinichi Mishiho 2020 at Toji temple: The ritual held in ancient Imperial court
+Goshichinichi Mishiho 2022 at Toji temple: The ritual held in ancient Imperial court 後七日御修法英語で説明

-Toshiya, the traditional Japanese archery at Sanjusangendo in 2021 canceled due to COVID-19 三十三間堂の通し矢を英語で解説
+Toshiya, the traditional Japanese archery at Sanjusangendo 2022 not open to public: 三十三間堂の通し矢を英語で解説

 Kiyomizudera statues 1: Kannnon with 1000 hands